syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Grouping.md

 {% endtabs %}

 #### Animate Expand and Collapse Icon

-      SfDatagrid allows you to apply style to all of its elements by writing a Style class overriding  from DataGridStyle and assigning it to the SfDataGrid.GridStyle property.
-By overriding the GetGroupCollapseIcon() as null then icons will animate.
+SfDatagrid allows you to apply style to all of its elements by writing a Style class overriding  from DataGridStyle and assigning it to the SfDataGrid.GridStyle property. and then By overriding the GetGroupCollapseIcon() as null then icons will animate.

 {% tabs %}
 {% highlight c# %}

-//Apply custom style to SfDataGrid from code dataGrid.GridStyle = new CustomStyle ();
+//Apply custom style to SfDataGrid from code

+dataGrid.GridStyle = new CustomStyle ();

 //Custom Style class

  public class CustomStyle : DataGridStyle
 {
    public CustomStyle ()